csev/dj4e/assn/dj4e_install.md

     mkvirtualenv django4 --python=/usr/bin/python3.9
     pip install django==4.2.3 ## this may take a couple of minutes

+Sometimes these two commands take a long time.
+Run them one at a time in the shell.
+When the servers are running slowly, each command can take more than ten minutes to finish.
+Be patient and wait until you see the `$` prompt indicating the command is complete before continuing.

 Note if you exit and re-start a new shell on PythonAnywhere - you need the following command to get back into your virtual environment in the new bash shell unless you enable it automatically as shown below.